Study Abroad Program Overview

 UC Center Paris

-The Paris Summer Language and Culture, Semi-Intensive Track in Paris is specially designed for UC students and taught by faculty from local universities in Paris.
+The Paris Language and Culture program is specially designed for UC students and taught by faculty from local universities in Paris.
 The program is administered jointly by UCEAP and ACCENT (International Consortium for Academic Programs Abroad).
-Staff at the UC Center will help advise you on academic matters and provide information on cultural and social activities.

 Visit the UC Paris website